nlathia/kettle-cli/README.md

-# operator
+# kettle

+⚠️ This repo is currently being renamed

-Operator is a command line tool for creating and deploying http-triggered functions that run in the cloud.
+Kettle is a command line tool for creating and deploying http-triggered functions that run in the cloud.

 You can use it to generate and deploy AWS [Lambda](https://aws.amazon.com/lambda/)s, Google [Cloud Functions](https://cloud.google.com/functions) and Google [Cloud Run](https://cloud.google.com/run) containerised applications, in either Go or Python.